edbgon/rpipin/README.md

 So far, I have the following designs completed:
   Software:
   - Main program game loop
   - Sound and music
   - Input detection
   - Output activation and timed/sequenced event support
   - Addressable LED control
   - Magnetic tilt sensor (Thought this was an accelerometer, so the solenoids basically ruin this)
   - Control of paddles/hardware from terminal or button
   Hardware:
   - i2c input/output board
-      o 5VDC inputs, built-in pullup resistors, inputs activate on connection to ground o Up to 48VDC outputs, maximum about 8A each output 8 outputs (up to 3 active at once) o Address can be changed with dip switch o Fused for 8A slowblow
+    - 5VDC inputs, built-in pullup resistors, inputs activate on connection to ground
+    - Up to 48VDC outputs, maximum about 8A each output 8 outputs (up to 3 active at once)
+    - Address can be changed with dip switch
+    - Fused for 8A slowblow
-      o Absolutely, positively requires flyback diodes.
+    - Absolutely, positively requires flyback diodes.
   - WS2812 Knockoff LED Chain
-      o Controlled by PWM output from RPi.
+    - Controlled by PWM output from RPi.
 Consider using separate control board for longer LED runs.
   - 48VDC @ 8.3A Power Supply
   - 5VDC @ 10A Power Supply
   - Various pinball solenoids and assemblies
   - Servo controller and servos
   - Laser diodes
   - Loser camera

 Future plans:
   - Need a theme.
 This should have been thought of already.